 - Submit a letter from your employer or a detailed resume that demonstrates your industry experience (minimum of 3 years)

-Application must include a processing fee of $42.50 plus HST.
+An application must include a processing fee of $50.00 plus HST.

-Applications must be received by NBCSA at the minimum of one month prior to exam date.
+Applications must be received by NBCSA at a minimum of one month prior to the exam date.

 Once your application is received and reviewed- NBCSA will notify you of your eligibility to write the Provincial general knowledge exam.

-Upon successful completion of the CSC general knowledge exam (passing grade of 75% or better) your CSC certificate will be mailed to you at your home address.
-(If the company that the person is working for is paying for the designation then we usually mail the invoice and certificate to the company with attention of the applicant/student)
+Upon successful completion of the CSC™ general knowledge exam (passing grade of 75% or better), your CSC™ certificate will be mailed to you at your home address.
+(If the company that the person is working for is paying for the designation then we usually mail the invoice and certificate to the company with the attention of the applicant/student)